sanjoydasjoy/AI-ML-DL-algorithmic-Pathway/1 Machine Learning/1 Supervised Learning/1 Linear Regression/README.md

 ---

-### Derivation
+### <a id="derivation"></a>Derivation

-#### Linear regression is a fundamental statistical method used to model the relationship between a dependent variable $ y $ and one or more independent variables $ x $.
+#### Linear regression is a fundamental statistical method used to model the relationship between a dependent variable y and one or more independent variables x.
 In simple linear regression, we aim to find the best-fitting straight line that minimizes the error between the observed data points and the predicted values.
 The equation of the line is given by:

 $$
 y = \beta_0 + \beta_1 x